chipxsd/stream-based-sync/stream-based-sync.md

 events, they get in an out-of-sync state.

-One way to avoid this is by not allowing any user action on the `Todo.List` data model, but this completely disables the use of the app while user doesn't have connectivity.
+One way to avoid this is by not allowing any user action on the `Todo.List` data model, but this completely disables the use of the app while the user doesn't have connectivity.

 We have to make sure those events get published at all costs.
 Instead of